-Make sure your doctor covers all of these bases.
+Make sure your doctor covers all of these bases:

-A bone density test determines if you have osteoporosis.
+This test determines if you have osteoporosis.
 It used to be, we’d only know after you’d broken a bone.
 Today’s tests can determine your future risk, so you can take preventive measures before trouble begins.